Krista Detor: Critical acclaim

-Of Detor's work, Rolling Stone says it's "a small miracle."
-MusicDish magazine states: "Call Mudshow a novel like Richard Wright's Manchild in the Promised Land or the musical equivalent of Akira Kurosawa’s Dreams: a collection of short pieces – stories or short films of dreams – that taken together, form a whole, more than the sum of its parts."
+Of Detor's work, MusicDish magazine states: "Call Mudshow a novel like Richard Wright's Manchild in the Promised Land or the musical equivalent of Akira Kurosawa’s Dreams: a collection of short pieces – stories or short films of dreams – that taken together, form a whole, more than the sum of its parts."
 The Boston Herald says simply, "All singer-songwriters should be this good."